solana-foundation/developer-content/developers/guides/explainers/wallets-explained.md

 difficulty: intro
 title: "Wallets Explained"
 description:
-  "Tell you a secret, wallets are misleading.
-They do not store your crypto.
-In fact, they do not hold anything.
-So why do we need even them in dapps and blockchain?"
+  "What is a crypto wallet?
+They do not actually store your crypto.
+They store a secret key that allows you to prove you own an address on a blockchain."
 tags:
   - wallets
 keywords: